 One of the biggest problems of education systems is, why is the kid in school.
 Whose problem is the school or system solving.
 The only way a student will put in the effort of focus, time, and give up on distractions to get better grades, is only if the student is solving his own “problem”.
 Only if the pain, or pleasure, is his own.

-So many students who were labeled ADD or ADHD, I ask a simple question that blows me away each time I get the answer, and wonder if he was properly diagnosed.
-I ask the child, if I would give you, for the rest of your life, minimum wage to do the thing that you like doing most, would you be okay with that and not go to school?
+So many students were labeled ADD or ADHD.
+I ask a simple question that blows me away each time I get the answer, and wonder if he was properly diagnosed.
+I ask the child, if I would give you, for the rest of your life, minimum wage to do the thing that you like doing most, like sleeping in bed, or playing with your cat, or computer games, would you be okay with that and not go to school?
 If the answer is yes, I ask them the second question.
 Do you see any value in becoming wise in life?
 The answer is usually no.

 This means, that the child does not care about wisdom, and that can be the reason why he does not care to listen, read, focus or learn.
 He already gave up to the competitiveness at school, because of F3 (fear, frustration, failure), and never learnt that learning has any importance.
 How sad.

 So why is he going to school?
 Because he is solving his mother’s problem, or father’s problem, the government’s problem, or because the police will not let him walk the streets at that age during school hours.